sourcegraph/about/handbook/engineering/distribution/observability/monitoring_architecture.md

 Notifiers for alerts are configured via the [`deploy-sourcegraph-dot-com` frontend ConfigMap for `site.json`](https://github.com/sourcegraph/deploy-sourcegraph-dot-com/blob/release/base/frontend/sourcegraph-frontend.ConfigMap.yaml#L5188-L5274).

 Alerts go to the [`#alerts`](https://sourcegraph.slack.com/archives/CSCFMFXS5)channel, with critical alerts going to [OpsGenie](https://about.sourcegraph.com/handbook/engineering/on_call).

-### Custom additions

-TODO: how we handle custom metrics, alerts (things we don't ship to customers)

 ### Blackbox exporter